HKhamkar/Scriptus-task/README.md

 4. For Kanban Board i used @dnd-kit package.
 5. Used pusher for see Real time change Kanban Board as per changes.
 6. In this project i mostly foucus on functionality not on designing part becuase some time limitation.
 7. If you see my designing work so please let me know I will share my work.
+(This website https://www.opashsoftware.com/ was created by me during my time at my previous company.
+It is one of the projects I worked on.)